purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 }
 ```

-While this is just a proof-of-concept (it doesn't work with nested or large exceptions), it's a representative of the resulting performance: `556.32 ns`, or a 1.5% improvement.
+While this is just a proof-of-concept (it doesn't work with nested or greater than 4 KiB exceptions), it indicates the resulting performance: `556.32 ns`, or a 1.5% improvement.

 ## Conclusions

 ### Gains

 Starting at `2.3814 µs`, we've optimized down to `556.32 ns` -- a $4.3 \times$ speedup without loss in functionality.
-We managed to secure this win without modifying the Rust compiler or the system unwinder.
+We secured this win without modifying the Rust compiler or the system unwinder.

 ### Beyond EH

-While unwinding is usually used for exception propagation, that's not the only use case.
-For example, if a successful return is more rare than an error, success could be the alternate path, rather than the error.
+While unwinding is popular for exception propagation, that's not the only use case.
+For example, if success is more rare than an error, success could be the alternate path rather than the error.
 Another use of lightweight unwinding is coroutines.
-Thinking outside the box might help up find other applications in your own projects.
+Thinking outside the box might help you find other applications in your projects.

 ### Lithium